Radhames Liz

-Radhames Corey Liz Garcia (born October 6, 1983) is a Dominican professional baseball pitcher for the Toros de Tijuana of the Mexican League.
-He previously played for the Baltimore Orioles and Pittsburgh Pirates of Major League Baseball (MLB), the LG Twins of the KBO League, the Tohoku Rakuten Golden Eagles of Nippon Professional Baseball (NPB), and the Lamigo Monkeys of the Chinese Professional Baseball League (CPBL).
+Radhames Corey Liz Garcia (born October 6, 1983) is a Dominican professional baseball pitcher for the Guerreros de Oaxaca of the Mexican League.
+He has previously played in Major League Baseball (MLB) for the Baltimore Orioles and Pittsburgh Pirates, in the KBO League for the LG Twins, in Nippon Professional Baseball (NPB) for the Tohoku Rakuten Golden Eagles, and in the Chinese Professional Baseball League (CPBL) for the Lamigo Monkeys.

 Biography

 Liz, who is one of eight children in his family, started playing baseball when he was 16 years old and learned how to pitch in 2003 and 2004 while playing in the Dominican Summer League.
 He started pitching in the United States during the 2005 season.

 Professional career

 Baltimore Orioles

 Liz began his professional career in 2005, going 7–7 with a 2.86 ERA in 21 starts with the Single-A Aberdeen IronBirds and the Single-A Delmarva Shorebirds.
 In 2006, Liz started the year with the Frederick Keys, the highest of the Orioles' three Single-A teams.
 Liz began the season by striking out 33 batters in his first 15 innings pitched.
 Later in the year, he represented the Orioles on the World squad at the All-Star Futures Game.
 He also received a promotion to the Double-A Bowie Baysox; between the two teams, he struck out 149 batters in 1331/3 innings before playing in the Dominican Winter League.
 However, he had difficulty with his control in the 2006 season, walking 75 batters.
 Baseball America named Liz the Orioles' fifth-best prospect going into the 2007 season, following Billy Rowell, Brandon Erbe, Nolan Reimold, and Pedro Beato.

 Liz returned to Bowie for the 2007 season and was selected for the Eastern League's All-Star Game.
 He no-hit the Harrisburg Senators on June 1.
 His no-hitter was the first nine-inning no-hitter ever pitched at Prince George's Stadium, which has been open since 1994.
 On August 14, Liz took a no-hitter into the eighth inning against the Connecticut Defenders; he then allowed a single and a two-run home run, but struck out 14 batters in eight innings.

 For the 2007 season, Liz had an 11–4 record for the Baysox with a 3.22 ERA and 161 strikeouts in 137 innings pitched.
 In his 10 starts at the Baysox' Prince George's Stadium, he was 9–0 with a 2.02 ERA in 621/3 innings pitched.

 The Orioles recalled Liz from Bowie on August 24, 2007, to make a start against the Minnesota Twins at Oriole Park at Camden Yards the following day.
 He allowed five runs, including a three-run home run to Torii Hunter, in six innings.
 He consistently threw 97–98 miles per hour, with one pitch clocked at 100.
 In 2008, he mostly played for the Norfolk Tides, the Orioles' Triple-A affiliate in Norfolk, Virginia.
 In 15 starts with the Tides, Liz was 3–7 with a 3.62 ERA.